IbraheemAlSaady/aspnetcore-sandy/README.md

 }
 ```

-2- The HttpRequest has extensions for logging.
+2- Using the HttpRequest extension methods.
 ```C#
 public IActionResult()
 {